apoorvjain1995/A-Comparative-study-of-countries/README.md

 # Problem Statement:
-* Create a dashboard to do a comparative study on various parameters of different countries using the sample insurance dataset and world development indicators dataset
+* This dashboard performs a comparative study on various parameters of different countries using the sample insurance dataset and world development indicators dataset

 * Primary Dataset – Insurance Sample Dataset
 * Secondary Dataset – Global Financial Development Database